Visual Effect Innovations vs. NVIDIA Corporation – We think US8864304 and US9167235 could get Easily Invalidated

 For quite some time, we have been conducting preliminary analysis on recent patent litigation cases to check if a plaintiff’s patent really holds water or not?
 You can access the other analysis conducted here: our take on patent litigation

 Taking the cue, we conducted a preliminary analysis and found that there were really good chances of invalidating the patent.
 According to our analysis, there were multiple loopholes in the examination procedure which made it possible for the grant of these patents.

 Also, a lot of relevant prior art including non-patent literature was given a miss.
 According to our analysis, both US‘304 and US’235 could be easily invalidated.

-We have converted the detailed preliminary analysis report in a downloadable PDF format.
-You can download the report from here: Preliminary Evidences to Invalidate the ‘235 and ‘304 Patent
+We have converted the detailed preliminary analysis report into a downloadable PDF format.
+You can download the report from here: Preliminary Evidence to Invalidate the ‘235 and ‘304 Patent

-Analysis by: Nikhil Gupta, Manager, Search Team and Prasun Pal, Research Analyst, Search Team
+Analysis by: Nikhil Gupta, Manager, Search Team and Prasun Pal, Manager, Search Team